 As I got older the Noah story continued to intrigue me, because now I was reading more advanced books and gaining a better understanding of science, which made the story even more incredible.
 I was also asking ordained and educated priests and pastors about it now, as opposed to untrained mom's teaching bible studies (no offense untrained mom's out there) but I still wasn't getting any better answers.
-In fact, I was getting these same canned answers from when I was a child, or worse, I was getting even more vanilla answers from the trained folks; such as "whether it's real or figurative doesn't matter" or "no matter how much we learn there will still remain mysteries which we must just accept."
+In fact, I was getting these same canned answers from when I was a child, or worse, I was getting even more vanilla answers from the trained folks - such as "whether it's real or figurative doesn't matter" or "no matter how much we learn there will still remain mysteries which we must just accept."
 And while I certainly accept that latter statement in general, I only accept it in cases where collective research has led me to agree that no sufficient answer currently exists.

 So finally I set out to personally read many of these old fables, which included the Mesopotamian Epic of Gilgamesh.
 Now, if a modern university student turned in the story of Gilgamesh to their professor, and another student turned in the story of Noah's Ark to the same teacher, they would certainly both be expelled for plagiarism.
 As mentioned earlier, while there have been a number of flood stories out there from ancient times, many were similar in their storyline of many gods dealing with us humans in our quest for immortality.
-Genesis however models a different and very unique plot, with a more personal God, while still using the core of the older flood stories.
+This portion of Genesis however was intentionally re-designed to model a different and very unique plot, with a more personal God, while still using the core of the older flood stories.
 Learning this set me free to find the deeper truth of the story without being bound by a struggle of logic.
 For example, some common themes and sayings across cultures and their flood stories include:

 - God(s) gets angry, and is even surprised at times about the behavior of his human creations.

 - God(s) plans to destroy humans because they are not pleasing to him / them.